To what does the June 1st deadline refer? Posting the materials or receiving them?

 What materials do I submit with my application?

 Below is a table with a very basic checklist of the required submission materials for each competition.
 The required materials must be RECEIVED before close of business on JUNE 1st of each calendar year.
 If the June 1st deadline falls during a weekend or a US national holiday, all materials must be received before close of business on the Friday prior to the deadline.
+All materials must arrive together in one package.
+Incomplete submissions (packages) will not be reviewed.
 Beneath the table is detailed information about the items on the checklist.
 Submission materials should be of professional quality.

 |Prize Materials||General or LDS Materials|